uws-eresearch/drafts/omeka-tools-day-post.md

    * Item Relations doesn't allow for a text label on the relation or the endpoint, so while you might want to say someone is the dc:creator of a resource, you only see the "Creator" label and the title of the item you link to.
 What if you wanted to say "Dr Sefton" or "Petiepie" rather than "Peter Sefton" but still link to the same item?

-     * *Change Omeka* (or write a very intrusive plugin): What if all metadata 'elements' in Omeka had an extra slot for the a URI value as well as a string value?
+     * *Change Omeka* (or write a very intrusive plugin): What if all metadata 'elements' in Omeka had an extra slot for the URI value as well as a string value?
 And while we're at it, allow metadata elements to have URIs as well as names.
 Problem with this is it crosses into the territory of the Item Relations plugin.

-   * *Bizarre ugly stuff we'd almost certainly never do in real life* One way of hacking together Linked Data support would be to resort to ugly hacks like having "Creator1String" and "Creator1URI" as two separate fields then hiding this behind the UI.
-Or more fun but much much worse, when someone creates a new 'Creator' allow them to add  URI by minting a new metadata element like Creator_Peter%20Sefton_URI.
+   * *Bizarre ugly stuff we'd almost certainly never do in real life*: One way of hacking together Linked Data support would be to resort to ugly hacks like having "Creator1String" and "Creator1URI" as two separate fields then hiding this behind the UI.
+Or more fun but much much worse, when someone creates a new 'Creator' allow them to add a URI by minting a new metadata element like Creator_Peter%20Sefton_URI.
 Pretty sure this would break Omeka after a few thousand of these fields had been created and make the DORA-gods very cranky.

   )

-# TODO

-If we were to take Omeka out of it's core comfort zone there are a number of things we'd want to do:

-* Create some user-facing forms for data uploads these would need to be simpler than the full admin UI with (you guessed it) lookups for almost everything, People, Subject codes, research context such as facilities.

-* Create (at least) group-level access control probably per-collection.

-* Build a generic framework for

-* Fix the things noted above: better API library, Linked Data Support,

 # What we did